Hong Kong identity card: Names in Chinese and Roman script

 It is common for Chinese Hong Kongers to adopt western-style English names (such as John, Mary, etc.), in addition to their phonetic English names, after being registered on the birth register.
 Some of them may wish to include their western-style English name as part of their official English name (this is known as 'adding an English name' locally).
-They can apply to the Immigration Department for including such name as part of their official English name (example: someone named 'Tai Ming CHAN' may have adopted a Western-style English name Peter and wish to have this name shown as 'Peter Tai Ming CHAN' ('Peter' as a first name) or 'Tai Ming Peter CHAN' ('Peter' as a middle name)) on his HKID card and the government's records.
+They can apply to the Immigration Department for adding an English name (example: someone named 'Tai Ming CHAN' may have adopted a Western-style English name Peter and wish to have this name shown as 'Peter Tai Ming CHAN' ('Peter' as a first name) or 'Tai Ming Peter CHAN' ('Peter' as a middle name)) on his HKID card and the government's records.
 This is not considered by the Immigration Department as a name change.
-The Immigration Department considers that his or her original name (in the format of 'Tai Man CHAN') is an alias, and that the newly lodged name (usually in the format of 'Peter Tai Man CHAN' or 'Tai Man Peter CHAN' or CHAN Tai Man, Peter) is the proper name of the applicant (in the sense that such name is the 'proper name' of the applicant).
-A legal hangover from the former British administration is that the English transliteration of a persons Chinese name is their official legal name, and not their name in Chinese characters as would be expected.
+The Immigration Department considers that his or her original name (in the format of 'Tai Ming CHAN') is an alias, and that the newly lodged name (usually in the format of 'Peter Tai Ming CHAN' or 'Tai Ming Peter CHAN' or CHAN Tai Ming, Peter) is the proper name of the applicant (in the sense that such name is the 'proper name' of the applicant).
+A legal hangover from the former British administration is that the English transliteration of a person's Chinese name is their official legal name, and not their name in Chinese characters as would be expected.

 Normally, when non-ethnic Chinese register for their first HKID card, the space reserved for a Chinese name is automatically left blank by the Immigration Department.
 It is possible, however, to add a name in Chinese characters at any time through application to the Immigration Department.
 Where a non-ethnic Chinese person applies to add a name in Chinese characters after first registration, this is considered by the Immigration Department as a name change.

 Use as a travel document

-The Hong Kong identity card by itself can be used to travel to Macau, as long as the holder has the right of abode or the right to land in Hong Kong, (the holder is able to stay for up to one year in Macau visa-free).
+The Hong Kong permanent identity card by itself can be used to travel to Macau, as long as the holder has the right of abode or the right to land in Hong Kong.
+The holder is able to stay for up to 1 year in Macau visa-free.

 Albania also accepts the Hong Kong permanent identity card by itself for entry, for a stay of up to 90 days within 180 days.